top of page

 This is a story that should probably begin with once upon a time.
 It takes place in 1983.
 It’s a dark humorous story ending in a tragedy, which means no happily ever after.

 The world of car thieves is one of different motivations.
 Some steal cars to sell them, some for car parts, and some for joy rides.
 KD is a skinny black kid who lives in the Butler housing projects.
 He’s sixteen years old and loves to steal cars.
 Since he’s a juvenile the system won’t punish him at all.
 KD has discovered this.
-My partner and I patrolled the Butler housing projects for the Ft.
-Worth Police where KD lived.
+My partner and I patrolled the Butler housing projects for the Fort Worth Police where KD lived.
 If you saw him on the streets, he was a nice, good looking kid.
 He was smart and carried himself well.
 However, KD was a rogue, in a teenager’s body.
 To say he stole cars and took them for a joyride is an understatement.
 KD knew how to make the most out of his joyrides.

 He wouldn’t just joy ride for a few hours and dump the car, he made a night of it.
 Then, when the sun came up, he made a day of it.
 His M.O. (modus operandi, or method of operation, that’s police talk) was to leave the area in his new Cadillac and go find where the hookers congregated.
 He would drive by the ladies and take his pick.
 They flocked around his car, and he let a couple of fancy ones in.
 The hookers were of age to buy alcohol and KD supplied the money.
 He definitely knew the way of the streets.
 The girls made KD feel like a man in the biblical sense as they drank and drove around till the sun came up.
 At some point they would stop the car by the projects and sleep it off for a while.
 After a short time, they would wake up and start cruising again.
 Sometimes KD would take the girls to the mall on the west side of town and buy them clothes.
 Now you might wonder where KD got his money.
 Occasionally he would sell parts from the stolen Cadillacs and the money was good.
 KD and his friends would meander their way back to the projects about the time my partner and I came on duty.